DLR-RM/BlenderProc/examples/physics_positioning/README.md

 },
 ```

-* Load spheres from obj file and set physics to `ACTIVE`, so that they will later be influenced by gravity
+* Load spheres from obj file and set physics to `active`, so that they will later be influenced by gravity
 * Uses the PositionSampler to place them randomly above the plane